Genevieve Chenneour

-Genevieve Manon Florence Chenneour (née Genevieve Martha Manon Randall; born 1997) is an English actress and former artistic swimmer.
+Genevieve Manon Florence Chenneour (née Genevieve Martha Manon Randall; born 19 December 1997) is an English actress and former elite artistic swimmer.
 She is known for her roles as Miss Clara Livingston in the Netflix period drama Bridgerton (2024) and Uulan in the epic historical film 1242: Gateway To The West (2025).

 Until 2016, Chenneour was a professional athlete who represented Team GB at the Baku 2015 European Games, World Aquatics and 2014 LEN European Championships in the solo, duet, and team Artistic swimming events.

 Early life and education

 Chenneour was born in Northallerton and brought up in Faringdon, Oxfordshire.
 Chenneour holds dual British and Irish citizenship.
 Chenneour attended King Alfred's Academy.
-She went on to study sports science at Oxford Brookes University.
+Growing up with a strong interest in movement, performance, and sport, she trained in ballet and dance, classical singing, gymnastics, and swimming from a young age.
+Chenneour went on to study sports science at Oxford Brookes University.

 Career

 Artistic swimming

 Chenneour competed internationally with Great Britain at the 2013 World Aquatics Championships.
 She held the Team GB UK Sport Athlete Podium Potential Award from 2013 to 2014.
 Chenneour made her major international debut at the 2014 European Aquatics Championships in Berlin securing two top-ten finishes.
 In 2015, she competed in the solo and duet events at the European Games in Baku securing a top 12th position in the final of the duet and 13th in the qualifying round of the solo.
 Chenneour competed in the duet event at the 2015 World Aquatics Championships in Kazan, Russia.
 Also in 2015, she was named Swim England ASA Aquatic Awards Performance Athlete of the Year alongside her duet partner, Jodie Cowie and was awarded an International Olympic Committee Solidarity Athlete scholarship in preparation for the 2016 Olympic Games.
 Chenneour was set to challenge for a duet team place to compete in 2016 Rio Olympic Games but was forced to withdraw due to injury.
 Chenneour is a member of the British Elite Athlete Association (formerly the BAC), the representative body for Britain's past and present elite athletes.
 Upon retirement from professional sporting competition in 2016, and graduation, Chenneour embarked on professional training, marking the beginning of her transition into the acting profession and formal representation.
 In her own words, Chenneour was drawn to a new form of expression; she considered her sport 'as more than athleticism - it was physical theatre, a way to express something deeper through water, rhythm and connection'.